sebastianbergmann/phpunit-documentation-english/src/textui.rst

     Output more verbose information, for instance the names of tests that were incomplete or have been skipped.

-``--debug``

-    Output debug information such as the name of a test when its execution starts.

 ``--repeat``

     Repeatedly runs the test(s) the specified number of times.